Gathering Your Group

 You may find this article helpful.

-C. Planning the Food
+Planning the Food

 Dining on your houseboat vacation is one of the biggest pleasures you’ll experience.
 There are several ways you can plan your meals, depending on the type of group.
 You can make them as elaborate or as simple as you wish, since the gourmet galleys on our vessels have everything you need.
 Besides a good variety of cookware, bakeware and utensils, all houseboat models have a stove top, oven, microwave and barbeque.
 Here are some suggestions to make your meal planning easier: